This post may contain affiliate links. Read our disclosure policy.

 In fact, you might have all of these ingredients in your pantry and fridge right now!
 Most of these are staples in our house, we usually just have to buy the pecans.

-Spread evenly on a parchment lined baking sheet and bake in the oven at 300°F for 20-25 minutes, stirring half way through for even baking.
+3. Bake: Spread into a single layer on a baking sheet lined with a silicone baking mat or parchment paper.
+Bake in the oven at 300°F for 20-25 minutes, stirring half way through for even baking.

 • Over a spinach salad